katherinemillar02/katherinemillar02/README.md

-•  👋 Hi
+•  👋 Hi there

-•  🌱 I’m currently learning #everydayisalifelesson 🤪✌️
+•  🌱 I’m currently trying to learn BIO

 •  👀 Really likes geneticcy things

 •  🪰 Loves ❤️ *D.Melanogaster*

-• 📚 Hashtag UEABIO
+• 📚 UEABIO

-•  📫 How to reach me: you'll probably find me out exploring!!
+•  📫 How to reach me: ?